-All students living on campus, except those few who live in Cadbury House, live in Delaware County and vote at Coopertown Elementary.
-Those students living in Cadbury House live in Montgomery County, and vote at St. Mary's Episcopal Church.
+All students living on campus, except those few who live in Cadbury House, live in Delaware County and vote inside the Facilities Management building.
+Those students living in Cadbury House live in Montgomery County, and vote in the Lower Merion 4-2 district, at St. Mary's Episcopal Church (36 Ardmore Avenue).

 In order to vote while overseas, students must complete a Federal Post Card Application (FPCA) at FVAP.gov to request an absentee ballot.
 The FPCA is a special absentee ballot for citizens who are living internationally during an election.